 So strange how it was just a vague accusation of demons and devilry and how he dressed up like an FBI agent.

-But now that he's heard that Cremo dressed as a woman to obscure his identity escaping the scene, I guess Alex remembered all those videos he totally watched.
+But now that he's heard that Cremo dressed as a woman to obscure his identity, escaping the scene, I guess Alex remembered all those videos he totally watched.

 I know that this is a lie because Alex is such an aggressive transphobe that if he had watched videos where Cremo was dressed as a woman, that would have been the only thing he talked about for the first hour of this show.

-First, Mount Rushmore, related to cultural warfare.
+So first, Mount Rushmore, related cultural warfare.

-So if you look at Mount Rushmore, we have the founding fathers, Jefferson, so on and so forth.
+So if you look at Mount Rushmore, we have the Founding Fathers, Jefferson, so on and so forth.

 It's a cultural war, and the left is winning the cultural war.

-If that's the cultural war that's being fought here, then yeah, this guy is making it pretty clear that his side is just in favor of a homogenous white culture.
+If that's the cultural war that's being fought here, then, yeah, this guy is making it pretty clear that his side is just in favor of a homogenous white culture.

-So, in addition to being involved in this racist nonsense, Jonathan Houlihan also recently was trying to run for the 8th District House seat in Texas, which he lost the GOP primary for back in March 2022.
+So in addition to being involved in this racist nonsense, Jonathan Houlihan also recently was trying to run for the 8th District House seat in Texas, which he lost the GOP primary for back in March 2022.

-He came in third, so I guess he lost, and this is the next play, trying to stoke fear and brand immigrants as invaders because I guess he thinks that's politics.
+So I guess he lost, and this is the next play, trying to stoke fear and brand immigrants as invaders because I guess he thinks that's politics.

-Would it be some sort of almost bland office job where you kind of put together an idea of what it is that people generally have a taste for and then try and improve their lives and all of that stuff?
+Would it be some sort of like almost bland office job where you kind of put together an idea of what it is that people generally have a taste for and then try and improve their lives and all of that stuff?

-This has been ongoing for months and months where they've organized to declare an emergency, declare an invasion, enforce the Texas governor to act, Governor Abbott, under the Texas Constitution, Article 4.
-Section 7, as the commander-in-chief of the Texas Constitution, allows him to repel invasions.
+This has been ongoing for months and months where they've organized to declare an emergency, declare an invasion, enforce the Texas governor to act, Governor Abbott, under the Texas Constitution, Article 4, Section 7, as the commander-in-chief of the Texas Constitution allows him to repel invasions.

-So you also see the states have warlike authority under the federal Constitution, Article 1, Section 10, Clause 3, where they can repel invasions, and it grants them warlike authority.
+So you also see the states have warlike authority under the federal constitution, Article 1, Section 10, Clause 3, where they can repel invasions and it grants them warlike authority.

-I'd also like to see the state of Texas enter into more compacts under the compacts clause with states like Florida, Arizona, and then really from a...
+I'd also like to see the state of Texas enter into more compacts under the compacts clause with states like Florida, Arizona, and then really from a security standpoint.

 unidentified